DevMountain/learn-git/README.md

 * Re-clone the fork to your desktop.
 * Make a change to any file.
 * Run through the process of pushing to GitHub ( status, diff, add, commit, push ).
+* Blame the gods for all your problems.

 ## Step 2